ZONE Palm Springs

 Building on previous public outreach efforts and the findings of the zoning code audit (a diagnostic analysis of the current zoning regulations, available on this website), a proposal for new zoning districts and an updated zoning map was presented at our Community Meeting #3 (held March 31–April 1).

 The proposed zoning map and districts, along with their intended purposes and key metrics, are displayed on the boards below.
 A set of targeted questions was provided to help guide public input.
 Note: The materials presented on the boards are a draft and for discussion purposes only.
-Public comments on the boards and map shown below will close at 5:00 p.m. on 9/21/25.
-If would you like to submit a comment after the deadline, please email us at zoneps@palmspringsca.gov.
+Public comments on the boards and map shown have closed.
+However, if would you like to ask a question or submit comment after the deadline, please email us at zoneps@palmspringsca.gov.
 Thank you for taking the time to engage with us and provide your feedback.

 Palm springs zoning map: proposed changes